atavako5/PomPom/README.md

 # PomPom
 I'd checked out all the other pomodoro bots on top.gg and I wasn't happy with any of them.
 They either lacked something or the other.
 So I decided to make my own.

 PomPom is a real-time Pomodoro app with slash commands.
 It's highly customizable, please be aware that this is a very early prototype and I would appreciate any help I could get in terms of development.
-The source code is on GitHub: https://github.com/atavako5/PomPom/issues Don't be scared, it's literally only 2 JS files and it runs on the latest version of NodeJS.
+The source code is on GitHub: https://github.com/atavako5/PomPom/issues Don't be scared, it's literally only 4 JS files and it runs on the latest version of NodeJS and mongoDB 4.0.26.

 You can write slash commands such as: